 A citation campaign is the marketing practice of building citations for a local business on a variety of websites.

-- Targeted audience perspective – citations from other websites will bring more credibility and attention to your business.
+- Targeted customers perspective – citations from other websites will bring more credibility and attention to your business.
 This will give your business the opportunity to be contacted by those visitors to that source website.

 - Search engine perspective – citations are picked up and matched to your main business website, even if it only includes the name and phone number.
 Search engines will return information of your business based on the needs of the local search.